oppia/oppia-web-developer-docs/Contributing-code-to-Oppia.md

           git commit -a -m "{{YOUR COMMIT MESSAGE HERE}}" git push origin {{YOUR BRANCH NAME}}
         ```

-      Before your code gets uploaded to GitHub, a script is automatically executed that checks the styling of all changed JavaScript and Python files and runs the front-end tests.
-Run the push command in command line, and not GitHub's Desktop client, as the script needs access to other tools like pip.

-      **If any of the tests fail, the push will be interrupted**.
+      Make sure to do this from the command line (and not GitHub's Desktop client), since this also runs some important presubmit checks before your code gets uploaded to GitHub. **If any of these checks fail, the push will be interrupted**.
 If this happens, fix the issues that the tests tell you about and **repeat the instructions above** ('commit' and then 'push').

-      **Please do not use the keyword "Fix #ISSUE_NUMBER"** (e.g. Fix #99999) in your commit messages as Github will close the original issue automatically.
-You can use `git commit --amend` to rename your commit messages.

 4. **When your feature is ready to merge, create a pull request.**
     * Go to your fork on GitHub, select your branch from the dropdown menu, and click "pull request".
 Ensure that the 'base' repository is the main oppia repo and that the 'base' branch is 'develop'.
-    * Add a descriptive title explaining the purpose of the PR (e.g. "Fix issue #bugnum: add a warning when the user leaves a page in the middle of an exploration.").
-The "Fix issue #bugnum: " prefix **must** be included if this PR resolves an issue on the issue tracker.
+Add a descriptive title explaining the purpose of the PR (e.g. "Fix issue #bugnum: add a warning when the user leaves a page in the middle of an exploration.").
+       * If the PR resolves an issue on the issue tracker, the title must start with **"Fix #bugnum: "**.
+This will be the case for most PRs.
-    * If your PR fixes a part of a bigger issue(i.e the first-contributor-issues listed above), please __do not__ use the __keyword "Fix #ISSUE_NO"__ in your PR title, PR descriptions or commit messages.
-As a Github feature, your PR, once merged, will close the first contributor issues while it may not be fully completed yet.
+       * However, if your PR fixes part of a bigger issue (e.g. the first-contributor-issues listed above), please use **"Fix part of #bugnum: "** instead.
+Otherwise, GitHub will close the entire issue automatically when your PR is merged.
-    * Ensure that the PR description includes the issue number (e.g. "This PR fixes issue #bugnum").
+    * Fill out the PR checklist, ensuring that your PR description includes the issue number (e.g. "This PR fixes issue #bugnum" or "This PR fixes part of issue #bugnum").
+    * If users can now do any actions as a result of your PR that they couldn't do before (e.g. rating an exploration, adding a hint to a state, or replying to a feedback thread), **cc the QA team** (using @oppia/qa-team) so that they can ensure that there is sufficient automated test coverage and/or add it to the list of critical user journeys.
+(This is important to prevent the new functionality you added from breaking in the future!)
-    * Click "Create pull request".
-    * **Important:** Manually check the "Files changed" tab on your PR on GitHub to make sure that the list of files you want to submit, and the changes you want to make to each, are correct -- e.g., that you haven't left additional console logging statements in them, or left out important files that should be part of the PR.
+    * Click "Create pull request", then **immediately** check the "Files changed" tab on your PR on GitHub and read it carefully to make sure that the changes are correct (e.g., that you haven't left out important files that should be part of the PR.
 (If not, please fix this by making additional commits, or by closing this PR and submitting a new one, before requesting a review.)
+This is a good way to catch obvious errors that would otherwise lead to delays in the review process.
-    * Request a review from the issue's "owner" (which can be found in a label on the issue) **and** set the assignee of the PR to be the same person.
+    * Request a review from the issue's "owner" (which can be found in a label on the issue) **and** also set them as the PR assignee.
     * After a while, check your PR to see whether the Travis checks have passed.
 If not, follow the instructions at "[If your build fails...](https://github.com/oppia/oppia/wiki/If-your-build-fails)".
-    * N.B.: If your PR is incomplete, please add a list of checkboxes representing the to-do list to the github conversation thread (like [this example](https://github.com/oppia/oppia/issues/1205)).
-That lets the reviewer know that you're already aware of those issues, so that they don't spend time telling you things you already know!
-    * N.B.: While you're waiting for a review, it's fine to start work on a new PR.
+    * Then, wait for your code to get reviewed!
+While you're doing so, it's totally fine to start work on a new PR if you like.
 Just make sure to **checkout the develop branch** and sync to HEAD before you check out a new branch, so that each of your feature branches is based off the main trunk.
-    * Note: For PRs, which add new core user journeys to Oppia, please notify the QA team (using @oppia/qa-team) so that we can add it to the list of things we manually test every release.
-This would typically include any fairly large feature implemented.
-Some examples include "Add translation for a card" or "search for an exploration in the library and play it".
-    * Note: For PRs which add smaller functional capabilities to Oppia, please notify the QA team (using @oppia/qa-team).
-We keep track of our end-to-end testing coverage, and try to make sure that all of these functional capabilities have representative tests in the automated test suite.
-This would include smaller features too, for example "Add exploration to play later list", "Rate an exploration" as well as some larger features like "Add a hint to a state", "Reply to feedback threads".

 5. #### **Address review comments until all reviewers give LGTM ('looks good to me').**
     * When your reviewer has reviewed the code, you'll get an email.
 You'll need to respond in two ways:
        * Make a new commit addressing the comments you agree with, and push it to the same branch.
-Ideally, the commit message would explain what the commit does (e.g. "Fix lint error"), but if there are lots of disparate review comments, it's fine to refer to the original commit message and add something like "(address review comments)".
+(Continue to use descriptive commit messages.
+If your commit addresses lots of disparate review comments, it's fine to refer to the original commit message and add something like "(address review comments)".)
+          * **Always make commits locally, and then push to GitHub.** Don't make changes using the online GitHub editor -- this bypasses lint/presubmit checks, and will cause the code on GitHub to diverge from the code on your machine.
+          * **Never force-push changes to GitHub once reviews have started.** This will delay your review, because it overwrites history on GitHub and makes the incremental changes harder to review.
-       * In addition, go to the Files Changed tab, and reply to each comment, choosing the "Start a review" option for the first comment.
+       * In addition, reply to each comment via the Files Changed tab, choosing the "Start a review" option for the first comment.
 Each reply should be either "Done" or a response explaining why the corresponding suggestion wasn't implemented.
 Once you have replied "Done" (or similar), you can also click "Resolve conversation" to close the comment thread.
-When you've responded to all comments, you can add all your messages to the main thread by submitting the review.
+When you've responded to all comments, submit the review to add all your messages to the main thread.
 All comments must be responded to and resolved before LGTM can be given.
     * Resolve any merge conflicts that arise.
 To resolve conflicts between 'new-branch-name' (in your fork) and 'develop' (in the oppia repository), run:

       ```